Timthreetwelve/WUView/README.md

 See the [Wiki](https://github.com/Timthreetwelve/WUView/wiki) for additional information.

+### Get Windows Update Viewer via winget 🥳
+Windows update viewer is now available through Windows Package Manager (a.k.a. winget)!
+Many thanks to [@ottnorml](https://github.com/ottnorml) for making this happen!👏 Using winget, the name is `"Windows Update Viewer"` (use double quotes since the name has spaces).
+The ID is `Timthreetwelve.WUView`.

 ### Download Windows Update Viewer

-You can download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
+You can always download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
 Note that a "portable" release (the one with "NonInstall.zip" in the file name) is provided as well as the traditional installer.

 ### Features
 * View details for each update.